emilygv/emilyvernon.com/index.md

 {% include hero_intro.html
-title= "Navigating a better way" subtitle= "Growth and scale are an increasing need - but where to start and who has the time?" description= "Your team wants to improve its market share, customer satisfaction and brand awareness through brand and experience.
-Let’s get the process set-up together." class= "bg-lgrey" image= "/assets/images/homepage_hero.png" button_title= "Book a call" button_link= "https://calendly.com/emilygvernon/30min"
+title= "Navigating a better way" subtitle= "Growth and scale are an increasing need - but where to start and who has the time?" description= "We'll collaborate together on a tailored framework to pilot new services, better manage your brand and optimise experiences to be market-fit." class= "bg-lgrey" image= "/assets/images/homepage_hero.png" button_title= "Book a call" button_link= "https://calendly.com/emilygvernon/30min"